Home » How Moving From Michigan To California Completely Changed My Life

 This is the conversation that I had with numerous people over those two years between 2020 and 2022.
 I remember meeting Jalopnik reader Dragoslav in his hometown of Belgrade, Serbia.
 Like James and Amanda, he had a lot of wisdom to impart as I found myself totally lost, grappling with what felt at the time like my loss of a passion that had come to dominate my life.

-What became clear over these two years of soul searching is this: Having a passion is a huge blessing, and being able to fulfill it is a godsend, but there really is a danger associated with going too deep: If the passion is compromised — perhaps as a result of loneliness, a pandemic that makes you wonder if cars really matter that much in the grand scheme of things, a career that feels like it’s stagnated, and general regret about missed opportunities in one’s love life and job — then you might find yourself living out of a diesel Chrysler minivan in Eastern Europe wondering what the hell just happened.
+What became clear over these two years of soul searching is this: Having a passion is a huge blessing, and being able to fulfill it is a godsend, but there really is a danger associated with going too deep: If the passion is compromised — perhaps as a result of loneliness, a pandemic that makes you wonder if cars really matter that much in the grand scheme of things, a career that feels like it’s stagnated, or general regret about missed opportunities in one’s love life and job — then you might find yourself living out of a diesel Chrysler minivan in Eastern Europe wondering what the hell just happened.

 ADVERTISEMENT